ElektraInitiative/libelektra/doc/help/kdb-record.md

 Most commands allow specification of the name of the session they should work against.
 If no session name is provided, the active session will be used.

-A notable exception is the `start` command.
-If no session name is provided, it will create a session with a random name.
+Notable exceptions are the `start` and `resume` commands.

 ## COMMANDS

 ### `start [session_name]`
-The `start` command is used to start a new or resume an existing session.
+The `start` command is used to start a new recording session.
 If the environment variable `ELEKTRA_RECORD_ACTIVE_SESSION` is set, this command has no immediate effect.
-As soon as the environment variable is unset, the session started or resumed with this command will be active.
+As soon as the environment variable is unset, the session started with this command will be active.

 This command will accept a single optional argument that is the name of the session.
 If the name is not provided, a random name will be generated.

+The command will output an error if a session with the specified name already exists.

 On success, the name of the session will be printed to `stdout`, and the return code is `0`.

 ### `stop`
 The `stop` command is used to stop the active recording session.
-The session can then be resumed using the `start` command with the appropriate session name.
+The session can then be resumed using the `resume` command with the appropriate session name.
 Stopping a recording session will not delete any recorded changes.

+### `resume [session_name]`
+The `resume` command is used to resume an existing session.
+If the environment variable `ELEKTRA_RECORD_ACTIVE_SESSION` is set, this command has no immediate effect.
+As soon as the environment variable is unset, the session resumed with this command will be active.

+This command will accept a single required argument that is the name of the session.
+If the name is not provided, or a session with the specified name does not exist, the command will output an error.

+On success, the name of the session will be printed to `stdout`, and the return code is `0`.

 ### `reset [session_name]`
 The `reset` command will clear the specified recording.